All about me is an interactive tool, for those attending the infection clinic, to enable further discussion with professionals involved in your care.

 There are thousands of job options and almost all of these are open to you.
 Like anybody else, the biggest challenge for you will be getting the qualifications, skills and experience you need.

-Sometimes people with certain health conditions such as asthma, diabetes or HIV are prevented from doing certain jobs, for example, the Armed Forces (Army, Navy and Air Force).
-Recent changes means that you can work in the medical profession as a doctor, nurse, midwife etc. as long as you look after yourself and maintain an undetectable viral load if undertaking invasive procedures.
+If you are interested in doing so, you can work in the medical profession as a doctor, nurse, midwife etc. as long as you look after yourself and maintain an undetectable viral load if undertaking invasive procedures.

 Do employers need to know my diagnosis?